Moving Narratives Fellowship (Cyle 2)

 The programme was structured around mentor-led streams of activity.
 Each mentor proposed three pedagogically-driven chapters intended to inform artistic practice throughout the course of the year.

-I designed and facilitated the three chapters detailed below, focusing on the concept of Shared Histories — how collective histories are produced, inherited, contested, and remade through cultural practice.
+I designed and facilitated the three chapters detailed below, focusing on the concept of Shared Histories — how collective interpretations of the past are produced, contested, and remade.

 This opportunity enabled close, year-long collaboration with the full cohort of artists and culminated in a co-authored publication, developed through collective study, dialogue, and writing.